askedrelic/libgreader/README.markdown

 * More tests

 History:
+* v0.4 -- 2010/08/10
+	Lot of improvements :
+	* Manage special feeds (reading-list, shared, starred, friends...)
+	* Manage categories (get all items, mark as read)
+	* Manage feeds (get items, unread couts, mark as read, "fetch more")
+	* Manage items (get and mark read, star, share)
+	* and:
+		* oauth2 not required if you don't use it
+		* replacing all xml calls by json ones
 * v0.3 -- 2010/03/07
     * All requests to Google use HTTPS
     * CLeaned up formatting, should mostly meet PEP8